tomacheese/ElitesRNGAuraObserver/docs/en/installation/get-discord-webhook-url.md

-# How to Get a Discord Webhook URL
+# How to get a Discord Webhook URL

 This page explains how to obtain a Discord Webhook URL.